 Some families may face pressure to pay large sums upfront

 The bottom line: management quota MBBS from a well-chosen NMC-approved college with a strong hospital is a legitimate and productive medical career pathway.
-The key is careful college selection — verifying NMC approval, hospital bed count, NEXT outcomes, and total cost before committing.
+The key is careful college selection — verifying NMC approval, hospital bed count, NEET-PG performance of recent batches, and total cost before committing.
 FindUrCollege counsellors verify all these parameters and provide shortlisted options based on your specific NEET score and budget.
 Call +91 91126 50438 for a free assessment.

 While management quota is the primary route for 400–550 scorers, it's worth understanding government seat chances at this score range.
 Reserved category students (SC/ST/OBC) have significantly better access to government college seats with 500 NEET score.